hemanshuchauhan/restassured-cucumber-framework/README.md

 ```
 **Important: This suite should work on both windows and mac platforms however has only been tested on a Mac.
 If possible please use a Mac to execute the test suite**

-In order to execute the automation suite navigate to the Project directory within a Terminal/CMD window and run the command: **'mvn clean test'**.\n
+In order to execute the automation suite navigate to the Project directory within a Terminal/CMD window and run the command: **'mvn clean test'**.
+OR
 **'gradle clean test'**

 12 scenarios will be executed.
 Report file can be found *'target/reports/test-report/index.html'*